 Solution: implement or improve cold chain logistics

 Whether your medical products require constant room temperature or need to be cooled, frozen or deep frozen, implementing cold chain logistics can help ensure temperature monitoring and management at every step of the process.
 Cold chain logistics refers to managing a supply chain for goods that must be kept at precise temperatures and/or humidity levels.
-While this has long been prevalent in the food industry, with refrigerated trucks and store rooms for perishable items, this type of supply chain is becoming increasingly important in the healthcare field as well.
+While this has long been prevalent in the food industry, with refrigerated trucks and store rooms for perishable items, this type of supply chain is important in the healthcare field as well.

 Important components include:

 - Data logging devices that capture informatics such as temperature, vibration, humidity, etc.